 - Stay a respectful distance from active nests, using spotting scopes and telephoto lenses to get closer rather than approaching the area.
-Many monitored rookery areas will be off-limits to visits during the peak of nesting season, or barriers may be erected to keep visitors a suitable distance away.
+Many monitored rookery areas will be off-limits to visitors during the peak of nesting season, or barriers may be erected to keep visitors a suitable distance away.

 - Protect the habitat surrounding the rookery.
 Adult birds will forage frequently to find enough food to provide for hungry nestlings, and the best nearby feeding areas can be depleted quickly.
 If the adjacent habitat is contaminated or unsuitable, the entire rookery could be at risk of starvation, and adult birds may begin to abandon nests.